Disclaimer: J.K. Rowling owns Harry Potter

 He waved her forward and Hope sank into the poufy armchair that was positioned in front of his desk.
 Compared to it, Hope was impossibly small, nearly disappearing into its cushions.

-"Is eleven a significant age?"
+"Is eleven an important age, or something?"
 Hope asked, still clueless.

 He seemed surprised by the question, lacing his fingers together.
 "Miss Potter, you do know what this establishment is, don't you?"